errosal/errosal.github.io/_pages/portfolio.md

 ---

-<small>Welcome to my data science portfolio page where showcases a collection of my projects on Python and R programming, machine learning algorithms, data analysis, and visualization.
-In this portfolio, I have worked on various datasets ranging from predicting forest fires and heart disease, to building a spam filter and analyzing New York City school data.
-The goal is to share my passion for data science and how it can be used to solve real-world problems.
-Each project demonstrates a different aspect of data science and I hope they inspire you to explore the endless possibilities of this field.</small>
+ <p><small>Welcome to my Data Analysis Portfolio!
+This collection showcases projects using Python with libraries like pandas, NumPy, Seaborn, and Dask for efficient resource management.
+You'll also find data visualizations in Tableau and Power BI, alongside analyses in Excel and SQL.</small></p>

+ <p><small>Each project highlights different aspects of data analytics, from accident analysis to financial modeling, demonstrating how data can solve real-world problems.
+I hope these projects inspire you to explore the potential of data analysis and visualization.</small></p>

 {% include feature_row id="feature_row_ml1" %}